pegasus-plan — runs Pegasus to generate the executable workflow

-- The directory relative to the base directory where the executable workflow it to be generated.
+- The directory relative to the base directory where the executable workflow is to be generated.
 This overrides the default directory structure that Pegasus creates based on username, VO Group and the DAX label.
-By specifying --relative-dir and --relative-submit-dir you can have different relative execution directory on the remote site and different relative submit directory on the submit host.
+By specifying --relative-dir and --relative-submit-dir you can have a different relative execution directory on the remote site and a different relative submit directory on the submit host.

 - -s site[,site,…] , --sites site[,site,…]

 A comma separated list of execution sites on which the workflow is to be executed.
 Each of the sites should have an entry in the site catalog, that is being used.

 In case this option is not specified, all the sites in the site catalog other than site local are picked up as candidates for running the workflow.

 A comma separated list of key=value pairs , where the key is the execution site and value is the staging site for that execution site.